mukul975/Portfolio-v2/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please submit a pull request or open an issue.

+### Contribution Guidelines
+- Fork the repository and create your branch from `main`.
+- Describe your changes clearly in the pull request.
+- Ensure your code follows the existing style and passes any checks.
+- For major changes, please open an issue first to discuss what you would like to change.

 ## License